 Our university is an adult learning environment.
-If your child is 18 years or older, registering with Disability Services is confidential and seen as both the student’s choice and responsibility.
+If your child is 18 years or older, registering for disability support at ACU is confidential and seen as both the student’s choice and responsibility.
 Privacy laws do not permit us to speak with parents or other family members about the student without express permission from the student.

-For students with chronic health or mental health conditions, we understand that the transition to university is a time when they’re learning to take over responsibility for their health care and history, as well as gaining autonomy in other aspects of their lives.
+For students with chronic conditions, we understand that the transition to university is a time when they’re learning to take over responsibility for their health care and history, as well as gaining autonomy in other aspects of their lives.

-We encourage you to speak to your student directly about this issue, and make a plan for how they can begin or continue to take on increasingly more responsibility for their own health care and health history.
+We encourage you to speak to your student directly about this issue, and make a plan for how the student can begin or continue to take on increasingly more responsibility for their own health care and health history.

 Our work is guided by the Disability Discrimination Act 1992 (DDA) and Disability Standards for Education 2005.